ansible/ansible/docs/docsite/rst/galaxy/user_guide.rst

 Using ``meta/main.yml``
 ^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, you can also specify role dependencies in the ``meta/main.yml`` file by providing a list of roles under the ``dependencies`` section.
+Alternatively, you can specify role dependencies in the ``meta/main.yml`` file by providing a list of roles under the ``dependencies`` section.
 If the source of a role is Galaxy, you can simply specify the role in the format ``namespace.role_name``.
 You can also use the more complex format in :file:`requirements.yml`, allowing you to provide ``src``, ``scm``, ``version``, and ``name``.

 Dependencies installed that way, depending on other factors described below, will also be executed **before** this role is executed during play execution.